pearl6527/hackduke2021/README.md

 The inspiration for the [overall website which houses our project](https://ronak-thakur.github.io/hackduke2021-webpage/) was the idea to display one main piece of information as a interactive model that allows the user to easily view an important statistic.
 Although the majority of our analysis is within the Jupyter Notebook, the goal of the website was to convey the current situation of mental health in the technology field even without opening the Jupyter Notebook.

 ## What it does
-The Website: Provides an overview of our project in addition to an interactive data model that shows the relationship of how often employees are interfered at work depending on their gender, as well as their access to health benefits that include mental health within them.
+The Website: Provides an overview of our project in addition to an interactive data mo del that shows the relationship of how often employees are interfered at work depending on their gender, as well as their access to health benefits that include mental health within them.
 The website also provides a way to navigate to the full Jupyter Notebook analysis.

-The Notebook: Includes our team's full exploratory data analysis on the 2014 survey data.
-This notebook is comprised of multiple regression models, statistical prediction tests, and a variety of graphs to best represent certain relations between variables.
-The goal of this analysis is to clearly show the advantages that employers are losing if they do not include mental health within their health plans.
-We believe that seeing these benefits in clear, numerical values will result in more companies in the technology field to grow and recognize the importance of accommodating for mental health issues within their health benefits.
-All of these goals come together in our ultimate hope that one day, all technology workplaces will grow to be a safe and inclusive place for all, despite their mental health.
+The Notebook: Includes our team's full exploratory data analysis on the 2014 survey data and is comprised of multiple regression models, statistical prediction tests, and a variety of graphs to best represent certain relations between variables.
+The goal of this analysis is to clearly show the advantages that employers are losing if they are not adequately acknowledging mental health in their workplace.
+We believe that seeing these advantages in clear, numerical values will result in more companies in the technology field to grow and recognize the importance of accommodating for mental health issues.
+All of these goals come together in our ultimate hope that one day, all technology workplaces will grow to be a safe and inclusive place for everyone.

 ## How we built it
 The Website: The website was built from the ground up using HTML, CSS, and several snippets from Bootstrap.
 The design of the website was a mix of individual team design and inspiration from an online resource that provided the fundamentals for learning HTML and CSS for this project.
 The website itself is hosted on a stand-alone GitHub page.